ghgemmer/Halloween/README.md

 prop can be easily transported.
 The MP3, I2C switch, user Mic amp, drive circuit for the solenoid valve, and LED resistors are placed on breadboards to make them easy to connect to.

+Currently separate power supplies are used for each servo to eliminate any change of one servo affecting another servo.
+Alternatively you could use one well regulated hefty 6 volt supply and one hefty 7.4 volt supply.

 ![Controller, Peripherals, and terminal blocks view 1](https://lh3.googleusercontent.com/SD-AmBB1ePDZOMXMdSp8rNsVDgjwlr49Z5A2FYJSARAx49F9sSv-OUiv6olRa6RquGY5dkALBfj1BOdGR6qJNHxIJWxdmEBNbSFIO8coEV1W4XvBtBjb5q8qHQFxc4bJX1WPHKYdPbE=w2400)
 Figure: Controller, Peripherals, and terminal blocks view 1